kshshton/sheloba/README.md

 1. Playwright opens the index page and follows each listing link using the CSS selectors in `airflow/scripts/load_flats/dom_definition.json`.
 2. It extracts the listing facts from the detail page, validates the required fields, and converts them into the database record shape.
 3. If a selector is missing, invalid, or returns incomplete metadata, the scraper treats the saved DOM definition as stale.
-4. It opens the index page and the first available detail page, then sends their rendered HTML bodies to Gemini through the OpenAI-compatible API.
+4. It opens the index page and the first available detail page, then sends their rendered HTML bodies to the LLM through the OpenAI-compatible API.
 The API key is read from `GEMINI_API_KEY`; the model defaults to `gemini-3.6-flash` and can be changed with `SHELOBA_LLM_MODEL`.
-5. Gemini returns JSON containing CSS selectors for the repeated listing elements, their detail links, the detail-page facts attribute, and the address.
+5. The LLM returns JSON containing CSS selectors for the repeated listing elements, their detail links, the detail-page facts attribute, and the address.
 The response is required to use this schema:

    ```json
    {